 - Be picky, but only in one place.
 Have one place where you keep everything narrowed down and selective.
 Everywhere else can be a full backup for peace of mind.

-- Stick with it or you will fall behind and never make those books!
+- Don’t neglect it or else you will fall behind and not make your books.